openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

 -  Modularity

    The |LANG| language supports the *component programming approach*.
+It presumes that software is designed and implemented as a composition of *compilation units*.
+   A compilation unit is typically represented as a *module* or as a package.
-It presumes that software is designed and implemented as a composition of compilation units.
-A compilation unit in |LANG| is a standalone, independently compiled package or module that combines various programming resources (types, classes, functions, and so on).
-A package can combine several modules into a single logically consistent compilation unit.
-A module or a package communicates with other compilation units by exporting all or some of its resources to, or importing from other units.
-This feature provides a high-quality software development process and software maintainability, while supporting flexible reuse of  software, and efficient version control.
+   A module in |LANG| is a standalone, independently compiled unit that combines various programming resources (types, classes, functions, and so on).
+A module can communicate with other modules by exporting all or some of its resources to, or importing from other modules.
+This feature provides a high level of software development process and software maintainability, supports flexible module reuse and efficient version control.

 .. index::
    modularity
+   compilation unit
    module
    package